HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/enable.md

 ## Overview

-IQ is an AI-powered assistant integrated into DX and delivered as a containerized microservice (`dx-iq-integrator`) that serves both the backend API and the UI assets.
+IQ is an AI-powered assistant integrated into DX and delivered as a containerized microservice (`dx-iq-integrator`) that serves both the backend Websocket API and the UI assets.

 Depending on your environment, enable or disable IQ using one of the following methods: